gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/amd_radeon_instinct_mi25.md

 ## ROCm

 The MI25 and other gfx900 GPUs are deprecated and official support has ended.
 They were officially supported under ROCm 4, and unsupported under ROCm 5 and 6.
-However, the [ROCm 6](GPGPU#ROCm "ROCm 6"){.wikilink} packages in the arch repos are compiled with gfx900 support and now works out of the box.
+However, the [ROCm 6](GPGPU#ROCm "wikilink") packages in the arch repos are compiled with gfx900 support and now works out of the box.

 ## GPGPU accelerated software {#gpgpu_accelerated_software}